The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 Today I am suing the president, the first lady, and the White House aides because of their efforts to intimidate and harass me.

-Before I testified in the Paula Jones case, a stranger approached me, mentioned my 13-year-old cat who had disappeared, my tires which had been vandalized, and asked how my children by name were, and said, you're just not getting the message.
+Before I testified in the Paula Jones case, a stranger approached me, mentioned my 13-year-old cat who had disappeared, my tires which had been vandalized, and asked how my children by name were and said, you're just not getting the message.

-Now why is this not news?
+Now, why is this not news?

-Why this has never been of any interest whatsoever to Wolf Blitzer or F. Chuck Todd or anybody else at ABC CBS NBC New York Times, Washington Post.
+Why, this has never been of any interest whatsoever to Wolf Blitzer or F. Chuck Todd or anybody else at ABC CBS NBC, New York Times, Washington Post.

 Never been any interest.

-As a Miss Universe who did gain a whole lot of weight, which is not good.
+She was last on the stage 20 years ago as a Miss Universe who did gain a whole lot of weight, which is not good.

-He expressed how he had tried to help her.
+And he expressed when nobody paying any attention to this, he expressed how he had tried to help her.

-And so Hillary brings her up and look at now, she is the story of the campaign.
+She is the story of the campaign.

 How does this happen?